iechor/docs/content/engine/swarm/secrets.md

 three environments.

 You can also use secrets to manage non-sensitive data, such as configuration files.
-However, Docker supports the use of [configs](configs.md) for storing non-sensitive data.
+However, iEchor supports the use of [configs](configs.md) for storing non-sensitive data.
 Configs are mounted into the container's filesystem directly, without the use of a RAM disk.

 ### Windows support

-Docker includes support for secrets on Windows containers.
+iEchor includes support for secrets on Windows containers.
 Where there are differences in the implementations, they are called out in the examples below.
 Keep the following notable differences in mind: